Alimir/wp-ulike/readme.txt

 Yes.
 We follow WordPress security best practices, regularly audit our code, and have over 80,000 active installations with a high WordPress.org rating.
 Security isn't optional for us—it's built in.

 == Changelog ==

+= 5.0.0 =
+* Added: Brand new settings panel that's actually beautiful to use.
+Everything is organized, easy to find, and makes configuring your like buttons a breeze instead of a chore.
+* Added: Built-in customizer panel with live preview—see every style change instantly.
+No more guessing how your buttons will look.
+Adjust colors, spacing, borders, typography, and watch it update in real-time.
+* Added: Completely redesigned analytics panel that makes understanding your engagement data actually enjoyable.
+Better charts, clearer insights, and navigation that just makes sense.
+* Improved: 60% faster.
+That's not a typo.
+Pages load faster, stats load faster, everything just feels snappier.
+Your visitors will notice the difference.
+* Fixed: Squashed bugs and tightened up stability across the board.

 = 4.8.3.1 =
 * Fixed: Gutenberg block assets not being included in build process, preventing blocks from displaying correctly.